 This happens constantly.
 Tasks that should be quick have become complicated.
 What once required one step now requires twelve.
 The friction isn't your imagination; the systems themselves have grown more complex.

 You're not slow.
 Everything has genuinely gotten harder.
+The easy thing became difficult when no one was watching.

 The Problem People Keep Running Into